Flashlight Brown: Major label years (2002–2007)

-In January 2007, a video for the Blue single Sicker was released, followed by the full album.
+On October 30, 2006, the band announced on their MySpace that the album would be released the next day, Halloween, in Canada.
+A video for the song "Sicker" was later filmed.
 In a generally favourable review, Chart magazine wrote, "It's the kind of pop-rock that isn't merely catchy, it's rewarding after repeated listens."
 Exclaim!s review was more negative, saying, "While the energy and enthusiasm put forth on tracks such as "Sicker", "Get Out Of My Car" and "Party By Myself" is admirable, there’s a distinct stench of immaturity here that detracts from the overall product."
-The band seemingly went inactive after this release.